mariusweiler/Autonomous-Drone/README.md

 To see the drone flying, controlled by the raspberry (video) [click here](https://www.youtube.com/watch?v=76PfgulFEIY&feature=youtu.be)

 TO DO :
-* Improve take off in order to be soft and slow
+* Improve take off in order to be soft and slow and master more flights commands
 * Improve stabilisation with the accelerometer to make the drone steady
 * Final testing with a really light BB gun